 The crippling damage drugs cause to the brain has remained unseen – until recently.
-SPECT stands for single photon emission computerized tomography, a method for imaging the activity of the brain.
+SPECT stands for single-photon emission computerized tomography, a method for imaging the activity of the brain.
 It shows areas of activity and inactivity.
-The “holes” in the brain are actually areas that are inactivated by the use of a drug or the practice of some behavior.
+The “holes” in the brain are actually areas that are inactivated by the use of a drug or some behaviour practice.
 Abstinence will restore much but not all of the brain function.
 The more chronic the use, the less restoration of activity.

 Children and teens tend to make decisions with the Limbic brain, also called the emotional brain.
 This part of the brain is responsible for emotions, feelings, and instinct.
-The emotional brain is often seen as responsible for a great deal of the response to stress, acting mostly on instinct instead of logic.
+The emotional brain is often seen as responsible for a great deal of stress response, acting primarily on instinct instead of logic.

-In teens and children the emotional brain is developed long before the pre-frontal lobes.
-The prefrontal lobes or Neo-cortex is the area of the brain responsible for problem solving, conscious thought, and language.
-The pre-frontal lobes are only fully develop by age 25 years.
+In teens and children, the emotional brain is developed long before the pre-frontal lobes.
+The prefrontal lobes or Neo-cortex is the brain’s area responsible for problem-solving, conscious thought, and language.
+The pre-frontal lobes are only fully developed by age 25 years.
 This is the part of the brain that responds to situations with good judgment and an awareness of long-term consequences.
 This is usually the time a young person starts to realize they have a problem quitting drugs.
 Teens and children do not have the capacity yet to think analytically.

 A child who comes from a home where their basic needs are not met, are more prone to start using drugs as a coping or soothing mechanism.
-In fact, scientists discovered that for each traumatic incident that happened to a child, they were 2-4 times more likely to grow up to be an addicted adult.
+In fact, scientists discovered that they were 2-4 times more likely to grow up to be an addicted adult for each traumatic incident that happened to a child.

 What causes addiction?
 Easy, right?
 Drugs cause addiction.
 But maybe it is not that simple.

-Who are more likely to start using drugs
+Who is more likely to start using drugs